ArduPilot/ardupilot_wiki/common/source/docs/common-esp32-telemetry.rst

    -  RX to TX
    -  GND to GND
    -  Stable 3.3V or 5V power supply to the ESP32 (depending on the
-      available inputs of your DevKit)
+      available inputs of your DevKit and capabilities of the autopilot)

--  Set the flight controller port to the desired protocol.
+-  Set the flight controller port to MAVLINK 1 or 2 protocol.

 Some manufacturers of ESP32 DevKits have wrong labels for the pins on their products.
 Make sure that the PINs on your board are labeled correctly if you encounter issues.

 Make sure to always follow the instructions of the ESP32 board manufacturer when it comes to wiring.
 Especially the power supply.

 .. image:: https://raw.githubusercontent.com/DroneBridge/ESP32/master/wiki/Pixhawk_wiring.png
    :alt: Example wiring of flight controller to ESP32